 I met Wynne Lewis, UK R&D Director and Adam Newland, UK&I Senior Technical Manager, who shared some of 3M’s secret sauce: “Research is the transformation of money into knowledge; innovation is the transformation of knowledge into money.”
 3M understand the importance of knowledge, and that knowledge is used to create value.

 So how do 3M continue their innovation success?
 Here are five lessons I took away from my visit.

 1. Spend Time in the Smokestacks

-3M love the tough problems, as it’s where they prove their reputation and makes the work interesting!
+3M love the tough problems- it’s where they prove their reputation, and they make the work more interesting.
 A core 3M principle is to “spend time in the smokestacks”, meaning they go where their customers are, observing them working and ask lots of questions.
 They don’t guess what the customer needs, they invest time to understand their needs, discovering the big problems they can try to solve.

 2. 15% Innovation Time

-3M employees are able to spend up to 15% of their time working on projects that they are passionate about.
+3M employees are able to spend up to 15% of their time working on projects they are passionate about.
 But doesn’t this create huge inefficiency?
 The opposite!
 Out of “15% time”, 3M has created billions of dollars of revenue.
 Not everything pays off, but things that do provide the benefit 3M needs to reinforce “15% time”.
 Every 3M’er knows that they can use this time and it attracts innovative people into the organisation.